anandakurathi/weather-forcast/README.md

 start the application by using
 `php -S 127.0.0.1:8000 -t public`

-To repeat the process every 10 minutes for 10 times needed a cron as we are not using any queueing engine.
+To repeat the process every 10 minutes for 10 times needed a cron.
+As we are not using any queueing engine.

 To initiate the monitoring of weather call this API `GET http://127.0.0.1:8000/forcast/initiate`